Summer Scholars at Chautauqua

-Selected college students come from across the country or the region to live together in Chautauqua for 4-7 days.
+Selected students from varying backgrounds come to Chautauqua for a week-long educational, cultural, and social capital enrichment experience.
 They attend lectures, art exhibits, concerts, readings, classes, and more (see chq.org).
-They will have opportunities to engage with speakers, authors, and artists, as well as new friends and mentors interested in helping them to expand their social capital.
-Our Scholars will, in turn, enrich the Chautauqua community with their diverse life experiences and perspectives.
+They will have opportunities to engage with speakers, authors, and artists, as well as new friends and mentors interested in helping them expand their social capital.
+Our Scholars will, in turn, enrich the Chautauqua community.

-Chautauqua has one of the nation’s largest concentrations of "social capital" (as well as intellectual and cultural capital) in one small area.
+For nine weeks each summer, Chautauqua assembles a large concentration of social, intellectual, and cultural capital.
 According to David McCullough, renowned historian and author, "There's no place like it.
 No resort.
 No spa.
 It is at once a summer encampment and a small town, a college campus, an arts colony, a music festival, a religious retreat, and the village square.
 There's no place─no place─with anything like its history."

 How Our Program Supports Our Mission